Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 #### 1.1.1 General

 - Ambient lighting is a form of global illumination.
-- The lighting is not casted from a light source.
+- The lighting is not cast from a light source.
 - Real life light scattering is mimicked.

 #### 1.1.2 Properties